-New seasonal, trading-day, and holiday factors are computed and used to adjust sales for January 2000 through January 2010.
-For inventories, new seasonal factors are computed and used to adjust inventories for January 1996 through January 2010.
-Adjusted estimates start three years before the revised unadjusted estimates because the revised unadjusted estimates may have a non-ignorable effect on the computation of seasonal factors as far back as three years ago.
-For both sales and inventories, the new seasonal factors are computed using the revised unadjusted estimates as input to the seasonal adjustment program.
+New seasonal, trading-day, and holiday factors are computed and used to adjust sales for January 2000 through February or March 2011 (if an advance sales estimate is computed).
+For inventories, new seasonal factors are computed and used to adjust inventories for January 1996 through January 2011.
+Because of the revision to the 2002 Economic Census sales total for NAICS 722330, seasonally adjusted sales estimates for NAICS 722 and any aggregate industry levels to which it contributes can change as far back as January 1995.
+Adjusted estimates start three years before the revised not adjusted estimates because the revised not adjusted estimates may have a non-ignorable effect on the computation of seasonal factors as far back as three years ago.
+For both sales and inventories, the new seasonal factors are computed using the revised not adjusted estimates as input to the seasonal adjustment program.